13 Places to Stargaze in New Jersey 2025

 The Cape May Lighthouse

-Important things about The Cape May Lighthouse
+Important things about the Cape May Lighthouse

 • The lighthouse is inside Cape May Point State Park.